 Looking for fresh ideas for your closing circles?
-Here are some of our favorites that we have used with different groups!
-Email us with new closing circle favorites.
+Here are some of our favorites that we have used with different groups:

 Stand in a circle.
 Each person gets a chance to share something they have appreciated about the person to their right.
 Then the person to their left affirms.
 (In this way, people give an affirmation and then get an affirmation: so they’re not thinking of something to say while they’re getting an affirmation.)
 Give people a minute to think of something and then, starting with the facilitator, go completely around the circle.